ellikarg/firsteverbackend/README.md

 The developments' server url changed one hour before the deadline to hand in this project, when I was testing everything one last time.
 I changed the CLIENT_ORIGIN_DEV setting in the config vars on heroku, but it still would not render the new dev url.

+The default image was giving me errors until I changed the location from the folder 'images' to the parent folder 'media' on cloudinary.
+Right when testing everything for the last time I noticed that the default image was again not displayed correctly.
+Until the submission deadline I did unfortunately not find the solution for this defect.

 ## Deployment
 The Stories of the World API is deployed to Heroku, using an ElephantSQL Postgres database.
 To duplicate deployment to Heroku, follow these steps: